sowmyabijjala/FlashyFlashcards/README.md

-📝 `NOTE` Paste this template at the top of your existing `README.md` file from the last lab.

-## Lab 2

 ### App Description
 This is an addition to last week's lab where now the user is also able to add their own flashcard